-Automated risk assessment tools help you assess information security risks and related metrics in real time based on the available data internally and externally.
+Automated cyber risk assessment tools help you assess information security risks and related metrics in real-time based on the available internal and external data.
 Connecting the dots makes the bigger picture visible to management to see what's going on.
 This is exactly what these tools do.

-Keep reading to learn more about the top five automated risk assessment tools for information security programs.
-However, before we can move on to that, we must discuss why there was a need to look into these automated tools.
+Read to learn about the top five automated risk assessment tools for information security programs.
+However, before moving on to that, we must discuss why we must look into these cyber risk quantification tools.

 What About Legacy Systems?

-This term refers to a system, technology, software, or component that has become outdated.
+This term refers to a system, technology, software, or component that needs to be updated.
 Often, traditional technologies are integral to the functioning of an organization, as multiple processes and departments use them.

 Some main reasons why so many large companies are beginning to see it as an unviable option are: